Davidmacias123/OPNSense-Firewall/README.md

 ## Firewall Rule Validation

-Firewall rules are implemented to demonstrate how traffic is explicitly permitted or denied by policy.
-ICMP traffic is initially blocked between the Ubuntu and Windows systems to verify that firewall enforcement and logging operate as intended.
-An additional rule is then introduced to allow ICMP traffic between the same systems, confirming that traffic behavior is correctly controlled and immediately updated based on defined firewall rules.
+A subsequent LAN firewall rule is created to explicitly allow ICMP traffic between the Ubuntu and Windows systems, establishing a baseline for permitted communication.
+Firewall rules are then implemented to demonstrate explicit traffic control and policy enforcement by introducing an initial deny rule.
+ICMP traffic is blocked to validate that the firewall correctly enforces policy and generates corresponding log entries, as shown by failed ping attempts and deny logs.
+The allow rule is re-applied, resulting in successful ICMP responses and firewall log entries confirming that traffic is permitted, demonstrating that policy changes are enforced accurately and immediately.

-The screenshots below show:
-- The firewall rule configuration
+The screenshots below illustrate the full lifecycle of firewall rule enforcement and validation:

-- The failed ping attempt
-- The firewall log entries confirming the block
+The initial firewall rule configuration that blocks ICMP traffic on the LAN interface The creation of an additional LAN firewall rule allowing ICMP traffic from Ubuntu to the Windows Server A failed ping attempt from the Ubuntu system to the Windows Server, confirming the block rule is active Firewall log entries showing ICMP traffic being denied by the configured rule A successful ping attempt after the allow rule is applied, demonstrating restored connectivity Firewall log entries confirming that ICMP traffic is now permitted according to the updated firewall policy

 <img width="1908" height="913" alt="image" src="https://github.com/user-attachments/assets/49e7c659-3145-49c9-85cc-eda7a4b3add9" />
 <img width="1185" height="773" alt="command is working i cant ping windows" src="https://github.com/user-attachments/assets/09f9da66-6cf9-4c56-a534-be2fae21229c" />